 All Garbage and Recycling Services in the town are conducted by the Eastern Regional Service Board.
-For the Town of Holyrood, garbage collection occurs every Wednesday with recycling every second Wednesday.
+(ERSB) For the Town of Holyrood, garbage collection occurs every Friday with recycling every second Friday.
 Note: The day of collection is subject to change in the event of a holiday or bad weather.
-We will communicate these changes to the public through our social media channels and website prior to a date change.
-For your collection calendar please visit this link: Collection Calendar
+Please visit the Town of Holyrood and/or ERSB social media channels for up to date info.
+For your collection calendar please visit this link: https://easternregionalserviceboard.com/residents/my-collection-calendar/conception-bay-centre/

 - Recycling: Bi-Weekly (please check ERSB calendar for the dates)

-- Bags must be placed at the curb by 7 a.m., not farther than 4.5 meters (15 feet) from the edge of the pavement
+- Bags must be placed at the curb by 7 am, no further than 4.5 meters from the edge of the pavement

 - Garbage and recycling bags must be regular size (66 cm x 82.5 cm)